 Fail #1: Agreeing to a Broad Contractor Non Disclosure Agreement: Definition of “Confidential”

-Here’s how it usually happens: a client grabs a generic template off the internet, or their legal team drafts something so sweeping it tries to cover every possible scenario.
-On paper, it looks thorough and “protective.”
-In reality, it often goes way too far.
-Instead of focusing on genuine secrets like proprietary processes, private financials, or unreleased product details it ends up labelling everyday information as confidential too.
+Here’s how it usually happens: a client downloads a contractor non disclosure agreement template off the internet, or their legal team drafts something so sweeping it tries to cover every conceivable scenario.
+On paper, it looks thorough and ‘protective.’
+In reality, it goes far beyond what’s reasonable.
+Instead of focusing on genuine secrets proprietary processes, private financials, unreleased product details it ends up treating everyday information as confidential too.

 In other words, you’re not just agreeing to protect their real trade secrets.
 You’re potentially agreeing to stay silent about things that were never truly confidential in the first place.